-Table 4: Frequency of Grade 1 floods and Grade 5 droughts at each site in the HRB
+Table 4: The counts of extreme (Grade 5) droughts and extreme (Grade 1) floods at each site in the HRB during 1426-2017

+Site Frequency Site Frequency

-Site Frequency (extreme drought/extreme flood) Site Frequency (extreme drought/extreme flood)
+(extreme drought/extreme flood) Site (extreme drought/extreme flood)

 Hanzhong 32/44 Xiangyang 36/44

 Ankang 36/40 Zhongxiang 60/58

 Yunxi 30/44 Qianjiang 39/67

 Nanyang 32/47 Wuhan 44/62

-Figure 5: Spatial distribution of the frequency of Grade 5 droughts (a) and Grade 1 floods (b) in the HRB.
+Figure 5: Spatial distribution of the total years of extreme (Grade 5) droughts (a) and extreme (Grade 1) floods (b) in the HRB during 1426-2017.

-According to the previous study (Institute of Geography of Chinese Academy of Sciences, 1957; Commission Water Resources Commission of the Ministry of Water Resources, 2002), the upper reaches of the HRB are more water-scarce and relatively less resistant to drought than the middle and lower reaches.
-However, the frequency of drought is highest in the hilly and mountainous areas in the middle reaches of the HRB.
-That is because the the hilly and mountainous areas in the middle reaches have high arable land, but low water table and river surface, and also fewer springs, so in the event of drought, the damage is more serious (Institute of Geography of Chinese Academy of Sciences, 1957).
-That is the reason why the drought near the Zhongxiang site in the historical period is relatively more abundantly documented.
-From Figure 5, it can
+According to the previous studies (Institute of Geography of Chinese Academy of Sciences, 1957; Commission Water Resources Commission of the Ministry of Water Resources, 2002), the upper reaches of the HRB are more water-scarce and relatively less resistant to drought than the middle and lower reaches.
+However, the frequency of drought is the highest in the hilly and mountainous areas in